Investors pin hopes on Putin’s reform agenda

 By strengthening the rule of law and reducing the costs and risks of doing business, these kinds of reforms will go a long way to making Russia a more attractive place for investors.

 These institutional reforms come on the back of other recent developments that suggest Mr Putin is taking the reform agenda very seriously.
-Recent big deals between the Russian oil company Rosneft and its US rival Chevron and the Norwegian Statoil were personally presided over by Mr Putin, which demonstrates that he is now committed to working with foreign partners.
 This is quite a symbolic development for Russia, given how central its energy exporting sector is to its overall economy.

 Furthermore, recent announcements by the like of foreign auto manufacturers such as Renault-Nissan that they are investing in car manufacturing in Russia also demonstrates that the government’s attempts to diversify the economy away from natural resources might finally be starting to pay off.